David Rutley

-David Henry Rutley (born 7 March 1961) is a British politician who has served as the Member of Parliament (MP) for Macclesfield since 2010.
-A member of the Conservative Party, has been Parliamentary Under-Secretary of State for Americas and Caribbean since October 2022.
+David Henry Rutley (born 7 March 1961) is a British former politician who served as the Member of Parliament (MP) for Macclesfield from 2010 until 2024.
+A member of the Conservative Party, he was Parliamentary Under-Secretary of State for Americas and Caribbean from October 2022 until July 2024.

 Early life and career

-David Henry Rutley was born in Gravesham, Kent in March 1961.
-He was educated at the comprehensive Priory School, Lewes before going on to study at the London School of Economics and Harvard Business School.
-He spent most of his career in business and worked as a senior executive in major companies including Asda (where he ran home shopping and e-commerce), PepsiCo International, Halifax General Insurance and Barclays.
+David Rutley was born in Gravesham, Kent, in March 1961.
+He was educated at the comprehensive Priory School, Lewes, before going on to study at the London School of Economics (LSE) and Harvard Business School.

+He spent most of his career in business and worked as a senior executive in major companies including Asda (where he ran home shopping and e-commerce), PepsiCo International, Halifax, and Barclays.

 A one time advisor to cabinet minister William Waldegrave in the early 1990s, Rutley worked as a special adviser from 1994 to 1996 in John Major's Conservative government at the Treasury, Cabinet Office and Ministry of Agriculture, Fisheries and Food.
 During this time, Rutley helped shape the Budget and initiate the first ever White Paper for rural England.